Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Multiparameter colored partition category

-If the image of a morphism of the form \eqref{al:deco} under $F$ is a partition diagram (i.e. involved no colors), then, using sliding relations and the relation $(x)$, it is easy to see the morphism is equal to $D_{\pi}\circ S\circ D_{\sigma}$.
+If the image of a morphism of the form \eqref{al:deco} under $F$ is a partition diagram (i.e. involved no colors), then, using sliding relations and the relation $(17)$, it is easy to see the morphism is equal to $D_{\pi}\circ S\circ D_{\sigma}$.
 By \cite[Theorem~1]{Comes}, $F$ is also bijective on morphisms of the form $D_{\pi}\circ S\circ D_{\sigma}$.
 The tensor products and compositions of the dot morphism is invertible and $F$ is clearly bijective on such morphism.
-So $F$ maps $\mathcal{S}$ to a linearly independent subset of $\Hom_{\widetilde{ \CPar}({\bf x})}(k,l)$.
-Thus the map \eqref{al:map} is injective. \end{proof} As in the case of partition category, Proposition \ref{prop:present} gives that every morphism in $\CPar{({\bf x})}$ is a linear combination of colored partition diagrams.
+So $F$ maps $\mathcal{S}$ to a linearly independent subset of $\Hom_{{ \CPar}({\bf x})}(k,l)$.
+Thus the map \eqref{al:map} is injective. \end{proof} As in the case of partition category, due to Proposition \ref{prop:present}, we can think of every morphism in $\widetilde{\CPar}(\textbf{x})$ is a linear combination of colored partition diagrams.
+For the sake of convenience, a diagram morphism in the category $\widetilde{\CPar}(\textbf{x})$ will also be called a colored partition diagram.

 For $x_0=x_1=\cdots=x_{r-1}=1$, the multiplication of two colored $(k,k)$-partition diagrams is again a colored $(k,k)$-partition diagram.
 Thus the set $\cPar_k$ of all colored $(k,k)$-partition diagrams is a monoid.
 We call $\cPar_k$ a \emph{colored partition monoid}.
+Note that when $r=1$ the monoid $\cPar_k$ is the partition monoid $P_k$.
+Let $1_k$ denote the identity morphism on $k$.

 \begin{proposition} The colored partition monoid $\cPar_k$ has the following presentation.
 The monoid $\cPar_k$ is generated by